 As of December 2019, the price of gold at $1521 is still below its all-time price high of nearly $2,000 an ounce in September of 2011 as inflation fears wain.

 Rebalancing Your Portfolio

 Because the stock market is significantly overvalued at this time, now is an excellent time to consider rebalancing your portfolio.
 By rebalancing instead of selling what has gone down or buying what has gone up, investors remain diversified but go back to their original allocation.
 So while diversification is about the eggs, asset allocation is about the basket.
 What percentage of your basket is going to be in stocks and bonds?

 For example, if six years ago you were comfortable with an asset allocation of 60% in stocks and 40% bonds, now, after the doubling of the stock market, that portfolio might be 75% stocks and 25% bonds.
 Rebalancing simply puts your asset allocation and its risk level back to the original 60/40.

 Retirement accounts are ideal for re-balancing, because they enable you to buy and sell within the account with no tax consequence, and usually no fee or commission.

 Investors approaching retirement who fail to rebalance might unwittingly end up closer to retirement with a riskier portfolio.
 That is why, when such investors rebalance, they might want to update their targeted allocations.
-For example, an investor with a portfolio that was 60/40 five years ago and now 75/25 could rebalance to 35% stocks and 65% bonds.

 *Diversification, rebalancing, and asset allocation strategies do not assure a profit or protect against loss.

-These are the opinions of Financial Advisor Tim Hayes and not necessarily those of Cambridge Investment Research.
-They are for informational purposes only, and should not be construed or acted upon as individualized investment advice.
+These are the opinions of financial advisor Tim Hayes and not necessarily those of Cambridge Investment Research.
+They are for informational purposes only and should not be construed or acted upon as individualized investment advice.